Francisco Manoel de Nascimento

-Francisco Manoel de Nascimento (21 December 1734 – 25 February 1819), Portuguese poet, better known by the literary name of Filinto Elísio (in the old orthography Filinto Elysio), bestowed on him by the Marquise of Alorna, was the reputed son of a Lisbon boat-owner.
+Francisco Manoel de Nascimento (21 December 1734 – 25 February 1819), better known by the literary name of Filinto Elísio (in the old orthography Filinto Elysio), bestowed on him by the Marquise of Alorna, was a Portuguese poet and the reputed son of a Lisbon boat-owner.

 Early years

 In his early years he acquired a love of national customs and traditions which his humanist education never obliterated.
 In addition, he learnt to know the whole range of popular literature (litteratura de cordel) songs, comedies, knightly stories and fairy tales, which were then printed in loose sheets (folhas volantes) and sold by the blind in the streets of the capital.
 These circumstances explain the richness of his vocabulary, and joined to an ardent patriotism they fitted him to become the herald of the literary revival known as Romanticism, which was inaugurated by his distinguished follower Almeida Garrett.

 Nascimento began to write verses at the age of fourteen.
 He was ordained a priest in 1754, and shortly afterwards became treasurer of the Chagas church in Lisbon.
 He led a retired life, and devoted his time to the study of the Latin classics, especially Horace, and to the society of literary friends, among whom were numbered some cultivated foreign merchants.
 These men nourished the common ambition to restore Camões, then half forgotten, to his rightful place as the king of the Portuguese Parnassus, and they proclaimed the cult of the Quinhentistas, regarding them as the best poetical models, while in philosophy they accepted the teaching of the French Encyclopaedists.

 Nascimento's first publication was a version of one of Pietro Metastasio's operas, and his early work consisted mainly of translations.
 Though of small volume and merit, it sufficed to arouse the jealousy of his brother bards.
 At this time the Arcadia was working to restore good taste and purify the language of gallicisms, but the members of this society forgot the traditions of their own land in their desire to imitate the classics.

 Nascimento and other writers who did not belong to the Arcadia, formed themselves into a rival group, which met at the Ribeira das Naus, and the two bodies attacked one another in rhyme without restraint, until the "war of the poets", as it was called, ended with the collapse of the Arcadia.
 Nascimento now conceived a strong but platonic affection for D. Maria de Almeida, afterwards Condessa da Ribeira, sister of the famous poet the Marquise of Alorna.
 This lady sang the chansonnettes he wrote for her, and their poetical intercourse drew from him some lyrics of profound emotion.